Personal profile

 Scholarly biography

-Dr Alan Richardson is the Associate Dean for Academic Operations in the School of Sport and Health Sciences.
-Previously Alan has been Subject Lead for the Sport & Physical Activity courses and Course Leader for the Sport and Exercise Science course at the University of Brighton.
+Dr Alan Richardson is the Associate Dean for Academic Operations in the School of Education, Sport and Health Sciences.
+Previously Alan has been Subject Lead for the Sport & Physical Activity Area and Course Leader for the Sport and Exercise Science course at the University of Brighton.
 His teaching and research focuses on the physiological changes and human tolerance to severe stressors, whether this be heat, hypoxia, endurance activity or recovery from critical illness.

 While completing his PhD at the University of Brighton (2010), Alan worked as a research exercise physiologist on the Centre for Aviation, Space and Extreme Environment Medicine Xtreme Everest Project in 2007 and 2009, carrying out cardiopulmonary exercise testing in trekkers ascending to Everest Base Camp.
 He then went on to work as a Clinical Exercise Physiologist at UCLH using CPET for operative assessment.
 Alan joined the University of Brighton as a Lecturer in Exercise Physiology in 2008.